History of African Americans in Boston: Late 20th century

 In 1978, the Boston branch of the NAACP successfully sued the United States Department of Housing and Urban Development for allowing the Boston Housing Authority to discriminate based on race.
 Housing discrimination in Boston remained an issue; in 1989 the Federal Reserve Bank of Boston reported that residents of Boston's black neighborhoods were less likely to receive home mortgages than residents of white neighborhoods, "even after taking into account economic and nonracial characteristics that could be responsible for differences between these neighborhoods".

 As a gesture of protest over inadequate city services, a group of activists obtained enough signatures to put a non-binding referendum on the November 1986 ballot, proposing that the predominantly black neighborhoods of Boston secede and create a new city called Mandela.
 Voters in those neighborhoods rejected the proposal by a 3-to-1 margin.

 In 1989, Charles Stuart murdered his pregnant wife to collect life insurance and told Boston police she had been killed by a black gunman.
 The case exacerbated racial tensions in Boston for a time.

 Nelson Mandela and his wife Winnie Madikizela-Mandela visited Boston on June 23, 1990.

 George Walker's Lilacs, for Voice and Orchestra was premiered by the Boston Symphony Orchestra in 1996 with Seiji Ozawa conducting.
 The piece earned Walker a Pulitzer Prize for Music, making him the first African-American composer to be awarded the prize.

+Many black Boston natives have moved to the suburbs or to Southern cities such as Atlanta, Birmingham, Dallas, Houston, Memphis, San Antonio and Jacksonville.

 21st century

 In 2009, Ayanna Pressley became the first Black woman, and first woman of color, elected to the Boston City Council, in its 140 year history.
 She won a city-wide At-Large seat.
 In 2018, she was elected to the House of Representatives, and became the first woman of color to represent Massachusetts in Congress.
-In 2021, Kim Janey became the first African-American mayor of Boston, having succeeded Marty Walsh following his confirmation as the United States secretary of labor.
+In 2021, Kim Janey became the first African-American mayor of Boston, having succeeded Marty Walsh following his confirmation as the United States Secretary of Labor.

 Popular culture

+When founder Joseph L. Walcott opened Wally’s Paradise in Boston's South End neighbourhood in 1947, he was the first African American nightclub owner in New England.
+It is recognized as one of Boston’s oldest and longest-operating jazz clubs."

+The Embrace is a massive bronze sculpture by Hank Willis Thomas installed on Boston Common in December 2022.
+It celebrates Boston's civil rights legacy and commemorates the period that Dr. Martin Luther King Jr. lived in Boston.
+King did his doctoral studies in systematic theology at Boston University in the 1950s and met his wife, Coretta Scott King, who was attending the New England Conservatory of Music, while living in the city.
+The sculpture is situated within a circular plaza, the 1965 Freedom Plaza, which honors 69 civil rights and social justice leaders active in Boston from the 1950s through the 1970s.